netsec-ethz/rains/docs/design-zonefile-format.md

 ## Format

-A zone file contains a section or a sequence of sections.
+A zone file contains a section or a sequence of section.
 A section typically starts on a new line.
 Each section consists of several elements.
 At least one white space (space, tab, return) acts as a delimiter between elements.
 A comment starts with a ";" (semicolon) which results in the rest of the line being